-In most circumstances, students may request up to ten internship options (e.g., ten cardiorespiratory sites or ten neurology sites) per session.
 A list of all available clinical internships will be made available to the students whereby they may make their selections on the appropriate forms.
+In most circumstances, students may identify up to ten internship options of interest per session.

-The DCE/ACCE will attempt to match the students to one of their ten choices through a computerized, random assignment process once specific learning needs or clinical site requirements are considered.
+The DCE/ ACCE will attempt to match the students to one of their ten choices through a computerized, random assignment process once specific learning needs and/ or clinical site requirements are considered.
 Since internship availability is dependent upon the group selection process, students may not necessarily receive one of their selected options.
-Some internships may change or be cancelled due to uncontrollable circumstances and in this event, the DCE/ACCE will attempt to re-assign the student.
+Some internships may change or be cancelled due to uncontrollable circumstances and in this event, the DCE/ ACCE will attempt to re-assign the student.
 These situations are often beyond the University's control.